-REFERENCE REASON FOR NOT DISCLOSING INFORMATION PROVIDED IN PILLAR III DISCLOSURE EBA/ITS/2020/04 Implementing technical standards on public disclosures by institutions of the information referred to in Titles II and III of Part Eight of Regulation (EU) No 575/2013 MuniFin Group is not classified as a financial conglomerate and does not have own funds instruments held in insurance.
-Disclosure of key metrics and overview of risk-weighted exposure amounts Templates EU INS-1 and EU INS-2 EBA/GL/2020/07 Disclosure of exposures subject to measures applied in response to the COVID-19 crisis.
-Template 1 - Information on loans and advances subject to legislative and non-legislative moratoria Template 2 - Breakdown of loans and advances subject to legislative and non-legislative moratoria by residual maturity of moratoria Template 3 - Information on newly originated loans and advances provided under newly applicable public guarantee schemes introduced in response to COVID-19 crisis For the purpose of EBA/GL/2020/07 templates 1 and 2, moratoria refers to general moratoria in accordance with paragraph 10 of EBA Guidelines (EBA/GL/2020/02) on legislative and non-legislative moratoria.
-The concessions MuniFin Group has made in response to the COVID-19 crisis have been assessed individually for each counterparty, hence the concessions do not meet the criteria of moratoria in accordance with EBA/GL/2020/02.
-For the purpose of EBA/GL/2020/07 Template 3, MuniFin Group has not received any public guarantees introduced in response to the COVID-19 crisis.
-As a result, MuniFin Group has not disclosed these templates.
-EBA/GL/2020/11 Guidelines on supervisory reporting and disclosure requirements in compliance with the CRR 'quick fix' in response to the COVID-19 pandemic MuniFin Group has not applied the reliefs stated in the Guideline and as such, do not have nothing to report regarding this Guideline.
-EBA/GL/2020/12 EBA Guidelines amending Guidelines EBA/GL/2018/01 on uniform disclosures under Article 473a of Regulation (EU) No 575/2013 (CRR) on the transitional period for mitigating the impact of the introduction of IFRS 9 own funds to ensure compliance with the CRR 'quick fix' in response to the COVID-19 pandemic.
+Reference Reason for not disclosing Information provided in Pillar III Disclosure EBA/ITS/2020/04 Implementing technical standards on public disclosures by institutions of the information referred to in Titles II and III of Part Eight of Regulation (EU) No 575/2013 MuniFin Group does not apply internal model for market risk.
+Disclosure of use of standardised approach and internal model for market risk Templates EU MRB, EU MR2-A, EU MR2-B, EU MR3 and EU MR4 EBA/ITS/2020/04 Implementing technical standards on public disclosures by institutions of the information referred to in Titles II and III of Part Eight of Regulation (EU) No 575/2013 MuniFin Group is not classified as a financial conglomerate and does not have own funds instruments held in insurance.
+Disclosure of key metrics and overview of risk-weighted exposure amounts Templates EU INS-1 and EU INS-2 EBA/GL/2020/12 EBA Guidelines amending Guidelines EBA/GL/2018/01 on uniform disclosures under Article 473a of Regulation (EU) No 575/2013 (CRR) on the transitional period for mitigating the impact of the introduction of IFRS 9 own funds to ensure compliance with the CRR 'quick fix' in response to the COVID-19 pandemic.
 MuniFin Group is not applying the transitional arrangements specified in Capital Requirements Regulation's Article 473a for IFRS 9 or analogous ECLs.
 MuniFin Group's own funds, capital and leverage ratios already reflect the full impact of IFRS 9 or analogous ECLs.
 Based on this, there is nothing to report regarding EBA/GL/2020/12.